• Skip to primary navigation

 A spoonful of a smooth beetroot smoothie bowl being scooped out of a bowl beside another full bowl, an almost empty blender and a little bowl of berries

-If you try this Cinnamon Berry & Beetroot Smoothie Bowl, let me know how it turns out by leaving a comment and/or a rating below!
-And make sure you're following along on Pinterest, Instagram and Facebook for more wildly nutritious recipes!
+If you try this Cinnamon Spiced Berry Beet Smoothie Bowl, let me know how it turns out by leaving a comment and rating below.
+Also, make sure you're following along on Pinterest, Instagram, Facebook and Flipboard for more wildly nutritious recipes!

 Two beet smoothie bowls with a hand dipping a spoon in one and the blender and a bowl of mixed berries sitting sitting beside